meowwtama/tp/docs/DeveloperGuide.md

 #### MSS:
 1. Library manager intends to delete a user.
 2. Library manager enters the command.
-3. MyBookshelf deletes the user from the Contact List.
+3. MyBookshelf deletes the user from the contact list.
 4. MyBookshelf notifies library manager that the user has been successfully deleted.

 ***Use case ends***

 #### Extensions:
 * 2a.
-MyBookshelf detects invalid index.
+MyBookshelf detects an invalid index.
     * 2a1.
 MyBookshelf notifies library manager with an error message.
     * 2a2.
-Library manager performs [Find a library user in the Contact List (UC4)](#use-case--uc4---find-a-library-user-in-the-contact-list).
+Library manager performs [Find a library user in the Contact List (UC4)](#use-case-uc4---find-a-library-user-in-the-contact-list).
     * 2a3.
-Library manager performs [Delete a library user from the Contact List (UC5)](#use-case--uc5---delete-a-library-user-from-the-contact-list).
+Library manager performs [Delete a library user from the Contact List (UC5)](#use-case-uc5---delete-a-library-user-from-the-contact-list).

   ***Use case resumes from step 2.***

 * *a.
-At any time, library manager chooses to cancel the deletion of the library user.<br>
+At any time, library manager chooses to cancel the process of deleting the library user.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***